dmurray14/starlink-mini/readme.md

 ### 2. Ship Power - USB-C PD Adapter fused & switched

-<font color="red">Currently, this option is not recommended.
+<font color="red"><b>Currently, this option is not recommended.
 The power supplies which have been tested (MidContinent) do not work reliably and cause the terminal to reset.
-Suggest either option #1 or #3 until resolved. </font>
+Suggest either option #1 or #3 until resolved. </b></font>

 The next best option is to have an aviation-grade USB-PD power supply installed.
 Various avionics companies make USB "PD" (Power Delivery) outlets that are capable of powering the Mini terminal when combined with a USB-C to barrel adapter.